-Council owns and operates an all weather aerodrome to the south east of the township.
-Runway dimensions are 1463 x 30 metres.
+Council owns and operates an all weather aerodrome to the south east of the township (GPS Position: 180 13.143'South 142015.351'East.
+Runway dimensions are 1463 x 30 metres with strip direction of 09 and 27.
 The aerodrome is used by the Royal Flying Doctor Service and light aircraft, but can accommodate heavier military-style aircraft as required.
-A Pilot Activated Lighting (PAL) system is employed.
+A Pilot Activated Lighting (PAL VHF 119.6) system is employed.